-2. We will organise transport from a common pick up point, which will be shared with you well in advance.
+1. Transport to the base camp: We will create small transport bubbles on all our treks, by isolating trekkers in a bubble.
+We will organise transport from a common pick up point, which will be shared with you well in advance.
 Trekkers’ temperatures will be checked before they board the vehicle.
 Anyone with a fever or temperature above 98.6 will not be allowed to move forward to the Basecamp.

-3. We will have Tempo Travellers (max 8 trekkers) and Tata Sumo-like vehicles (max 4 trekkers).
+2. No. of travellers in vehicles: We will have Tempo Travellers (max 8 trekkers) and Tata Sumo-like vehicles (max 4 trekkers).

-4. For breakfast and lunch, trekkers will be taken to a trusted restaurant.
+3. Food on transit: For breakfast and lunch, trekkers will be taken to a trusted restaurant.
 Trekkers are advised to take their own cutlery for these meals (plate / box) including a cup for tea.

-5. The transport vehicle will be sanitized for your use and there will be a barricade between the driver and trekkers, similar to what we see in taxi services.
+4. Safety during travel: The transport vehicle will be sanitized for your use and there will be a barricade between the driver and trekkers, similar to what we see in taxi services.

-6. Every vehicle will have a bottle of sanitizer in it.
+5. Sanitization facilities while travelling: Every vehicle will have a bottle of sanitizer in it.
 Trekkers are expected to sanitize their hands every time they get in and out of the vehicle.

-7. The driver and trekkers are all expected to wear masks for as long as they are in the enclosed space of a vehicle.
+6. Expectations during travel: The driver and trekkers are all expected to wear masks for as long as they are in the enclosed space of a vehicle.
 (Tip: If you’re coming by flight, don’t throw away the face shield that the airline gives you, reuse it in your vehicle.)